Final Papers- submit by October 23, 2020

 - Presenter email addresses can be found in the posted conference schedule.
 This will enhance and hopefully stimulate discussion after all presentations are made.

-- Title the paper: Abstract Index#: _ _ _ /Presenting Author's Last Name.
-The Abstract Index # for every paper can be found in the final conference program just above the paper title.
+- Find your Abstract ID#: The Abstract # for every paper can be found in the conference schedule and in the conference app schedule.

 Final Paper Format